occopus/docs/sphinx/source/user/api-user.rst

 occo-infra-stop
 ~~~~~~~~~~~~~~~

-This script destroys an infrastructure built previously by OCCO.
+This script destroys an infrastructure built previously by Occopus.
 All the nodes
 are destoyed, no recover is possible.

 **Usage:**